hanakslr/hanakslr-site/src/assets/posts/rust-wasm.md

 ratio = 17 / 2
 $$

-The denominator is 2, because for every 17 rotations of the little circle there are 2 rotations of the big circle even.
+The denominator is 2, meaning for every 17 rotations of the little circle there are 2 rotations of the big circle even.

 [[SpirographGallery]]